 Sensors & Vision 🔮

-For now, design the manipulator's programming to support AprilTag-based alignment without committing to specific IDs.
-See AprilTags Deep Dive for the integration patterns.
+Recommended posture: design the manipulator's programming to support both AprilTag-based and color/shape-based alignment, with AprilTag as the preferred path if confirmed.
+See AprilTags Deep Dive for integration patterns.

 Optical Sensor for Cup Orientation